 What width of mudguard or fender should I buy?

 Consider what width of mudguard is most appropriate for your tyres.

 As a general rule of thumb, it’s best to err on the side of caution and fit the widest set of mudguards you can to your bike.

-Be aware that the profile of some mudguards won’t play nicely on bikes with tight clearances, particularly around the fork crown so it’s well worth doing some research online or popping into your local bike shop and having them fit you a set that they know will work with your model.
+Be aware that the profile of some mudguards won’t play nicely on bikes with tight clearances, particularly around the fork crown, so it’s well worth doing some research online or popping into your local bike shop and having them fit you a set that they know will work with your model of bike.

 This article was last updated on 17th October 2019